cdesterke/gpcr/README.md

 - In second step you could output your enrichment results in barplot for "enrichment scores with "plotes" function and for negative log10 p-values with "plotnlp" function.

 - In last step you can performed a GPCR network with Louvain communitie detection: fonction "gpcrnet".
+Significant families during the enrichment were represented with red edges and not significant families with gray edges.

 ## code for processing analysis